IPNetworkingLab/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-flexicast-2 title="A Flexicast QUIC connection is composed of two types of paths: (1) one bidirectional, unique, unicast path between the source and each receiver and (2) a flexicast flow from the source to a set of receivers relying on a multicast distribution tree"}

+Transitions between sending application data on a flexicast flow and a unicast path is seamless thanks to the underlying Multipath QUIC extension.
 At any point in time, if the network conditions of a receiver of a flexicast flow degrade,
 e.g., because the underlying multicast tree fails or because the receiver moves into a
 non-multicast network, it can leave the flexicast flow and continue receiving content
 through its unicast path.
-The seamless transition between a flexicast flow and a unicast path
-is possible because these are Multipath QUIC paths.

 Flexicast QUIC offers full reliability by retransmitting lost frames either to all receivers
 on the flexicast flow, or per-receiver using their unicast path.